-In August of 2020, LaToya leveraged her clinical education and experience to birth Motherhood Redefined after noticing the disproportionate impact on Black moms during the Covid 19 shut down and racial reckoning following the murder of George Floyd.
-Accessing mental health services became more difficult and the digital resources that were available didn’t take into account the systems of oppression marginalized groups faced, so the platform was created to fill the void.
+In 2020, LaToya leveraged her clinical education and personal experience to birth Motherhood Redefined after noticing the disproportionate impact on the well-being of Black mothers during the Covid-19 shutdown and racial reckoning that followed the tragic murder of George Floyd.

-Motherhood Redefined has since evolved from an Instagram page to a global movement, helping over 40,000 women tap into their inner strength, experience deeper self awareness, and change the emotional inheritance for themselves and their children.
+Motherhood Redefined has since evolved into a global movement, empowering thousands of moms to tap into their inner strength, experience self-awareness, and redefine the emotional legacy for their children.

 LaToya is breaking the stigma surrounding mental health and empowering women of color to heal generational wounds, reclaim their identity, and make self-care a priority while navigating the journey of motherhood.